 It’s easy to participate in Everybody Matters Day!
 Here’s how you and your students can join in on the festivities:

 Global learning leads to local action, and local action can spread around the globe.
 We are so proud of Bella and hope that your classroom will celebrate Everybody Matters Day with us!
-You can also enroll your class in the Holidays & Festivals of the World project starting on February 12th.
+You can also enroll your class in the Holidays & Festivals of the World project.
 Who knows, maybe one of your students will create a holiday too!